 Weight training is associated with numerous benefits for adults.
 However, the question of whether children should engage in weight training is a hot debate.
 Determining whether children should start weight training depends on the advice you get.
-It also depends on the depth knowledge of weight training.
+It also depends on the depth of knowledge of weight training.

 Most people including those in the medical fraternity hold that pre-pubescent children should not start weight training.
-The rationale for this argument is that weight training leads to premature bone fusion and consequently lead to irreversible stunt growth.
+The rationale for this argument is that weight training leads to premature bone fusion and consequently leads to irreversible stunt growth.

-Additionally, the hormones and body structure of children is not ready to handle the stress that results due to weight training.
+Additionally, the hormones and body structure of children are not ready to handle the stress that results due to weight training.
 If children engage in the same strenuous and high-intensity training as adults, they may experience these negative effects.
-However, there can be special weight training programs meant specifically for the children.
+However, there can be special weight training programs meant specifically for children.

 The great idea is to develop special strength training for children that would benefit them.
-This fact proposes that your child should not be subjected to high-intensity power-lifting, bodybuilding and weight-lifting.
+This fact proposes that your child should not be subjected to high-intensity power-lifting, bodybuilding, and weight-lifting.
 When developing a weight training program for your child, you should focus on lighter weights and controlled moves.
 Even after developing a custom program for your child, you should monitor them during each training session.
 Monitoring the child ensures safety as well as proper training.